Garlyn History, Family Crest & Coats of Arms

 Early Notables of the Garlyn family (pre 1700)

-More information is included under the topic Early Garlyn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Garlyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garlyn family to Ireland